What’s in a Private Placement Memorandum

 Summary of Offering Terms

-Estimated Use of Proceeds
+Estimated Use of Proceeds/Expenses Disclosures

 Description of the Securities

-Business/ Management Section
+Business & Management Section

 The business section describes the investment opportunity and the business of the issuing company.
-The management section contains biographical and background information about the managers, founders, directors key officers, etc. We rely heavily on the company’s management to provide us with the initial narrative for these sections.
+The management section contains biographical and background information about the managers, founders, directors key officers, etc. We rely heavily on the Issuer’s management to provide us with the initial narrative for these sections.
 The most important factor in preparing the business and management sections is to present information that is free from misleading statements and does not overstate accomplishments or opportunities.

 Other Offering Documents

-In making the PPM disclosures, it is essential that an issuer work closely with an experienced private placement securities attorney.
+In making the PPM disclosures, it is essential that an Issuer work closely with an experienced private placement securities attorney.
 Our firm will help plan and structure each aspect of the offering from the beginning, as there are many decisions regarding how to structure the offering and select the proper exemptions.

-Capital Fund Law Group has authored numerous investment fund publications, including instructive eBooks, white papers, blog posts and sample offering document excerpts with illustrative footnotes.
-These complementary downloads are dedicated to explaining the legal fundamentals of securities offerings and fund formation.
+Capital Fund Law Group has authored numerous investment fund publications, including instructive eBooks, white papers, blog posts, and sample offering document excerpts with illustrative footnotes.
+These complimentary downloads are dedicated to helping fund managers understand the legal fundamentals of launching and operating an investment fund.